High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Results

 The black and red curves in Figure~\ref{uhe_nu} show the expected UHECR and neutrino spectra for two different AGN jets (Case I and II, left and right panel, respectively) and for $\qi=1,2$ (dashed, solid lines), as examples of spectral slopes.
 Extrapolations to other $\qi$'s are straightforward based on the results in Appendix~\ref{sp_appendix}.

-Three main trends arise, as expected: 1) the neutrino flux increases with increasing jet luminosity (compare left and right panels in Figure~\ref{uhe_nu}); 2) flatter injection slopes produce more neutrinos (see Appendix~\ref{sp_appendix}); 3) the highest-energy neutrinos are produced via photomeson production interactions (thin blue curves), while at lower energies ($\lesssim$10~PeV), neutrinos from the neutron decay of photodisintegrated UHECRs dominate the flux (thin yellow curves).
+Two main trends arise, as expected: 1) the neutrino flux increases with increasing jet luminosity (compare left and right panels in Figure~\ref{uhe_nu}); 2) the highest-energy neutrinos are produced via photomeson production interactions (thin blue curves), while at lower energies ($\lesssim$10~PeV), neutrinos from the neutron decay of photodisintegrated UHECRs dominate the flux (thin yellow curves).
 Finally, we point out that all the neutrinos produced here are from $p\gamma$ interactions; \emph{pp} collisions are negligible and not visible in the plots.
-These results do not depend on the level of assumed SGS, since most of the HE neutrinos are produced by powerful AGN jets that can be relativistic even at kiloparsec scales, for which CRs are mainly accelerated via the \emph{espresso} mechanism (MC21).
+These results do not depend on the level of assumed SGS, since most of the HE neutrinos are produced by powerful AGN jets that can be relativistic even at kiloparsec scales, for which CRs are mainly accelerated via the \emph{espresso} mechanism (\citetalias{mbarek+21a}).
+We also note that the differences in the total CR spectra between the two panels is quite small for q=2 because the contribution of secondary protons is not as pronounced.

 The red lines in Figure~\ref{uhe_nu} are calculated based on the propagation of test-particles in our fiducial jet, but it is instructive to also calculate the neutrino spectrum resulting from a much simpler approach that ignores the actual jet structure.
 Such an analytical \emph{one-zone model} is fully described in Appendix~\ref{nus_appendix}; in a nutshell, a neutrino flux can be estimated via a rescaling of the UHECR flux based on an effective optical depth $f_{p\gamma}$ for $p\gamma$ interactions, with $f_{p\gamma}$ given by: